Trump to tout strong economy in State of the Union after turbulent first year

 He will speak at a time when he is being buffeted by a drumbeat of headlines about U.S. Special Counsel Robert Mueller’s investigation into whether Trump or his aides colluded with Russia during the 2016 presidential election.

-U.S. intelligence agencies have concluded that Russia interfered in the campaign using hacking and propaganda to attempt to tilt the race in favor of Trump.
+U.S. intelligence agencies have concluded that Russia interfered in the campaign using hacking and propaganda to attempt to tilt the race in Trump’s favor.
 Russia has denied meddling.
 Trump has denied any collusion with Russia and has called the Mueller’s investigation a “witch hunt” and “hoax.”

 Americans, at the same time, are voicing concerns about Trump’s fitness for office.
-His job approval ratings are about 40 percent, an alarming number with congressional elections coming in November that will determine whether Republicans maintain control of the U.S. Congress.
+His job approval ratings are about 40 percent, an alarming number with congressional elections in November that will determine whether Republicans maintain control of the U.S. Congress.

-Republicans want Trump to concentrate on job growth and stock market gains in the U.S. economy and tax cuts enacted late last year.

 “We hope the president focuses on economic growth and accomplishments and leaves out the drama,” said Republican strategist Scott Reed.
-“Have a nice world-class event that allows people to focus on his successful accomplishments and not the daily drama.”

-Trump is expected as well to address the various global crises that have persisted during his watch, such as North Korea’s nuclear challenge and Iran’s clout in the Middle East.
+Trump is expected to address the various global crises that have persisted during his watch, such as North Korea’s nuclear challenge and Iran’s clout in the Middle East.

-Trump’s drive for more reciprocal trade with China and other countries is also expected to be a dominant theme.
+His drive for more reciprocal trade with China and other countries is expected to be a dominant theme.
 Trump has so far been unsuccessful in lowering U.S. trade deficits around the world.

-Additional reporting by Richard Cowan, Susan Cornwell and Roberta Rampton; Editing by Caren Bohan and Peter Cooney
+Additional reporting by Richard Cowan, Susan Cornwell and Roberta Rampton; Editing by Peter Cooney and Andrew Hay